 23 February Instructions adopted by the Council for Measurement and Reporting, 2006 with recommended application from 1 August 2006.
-The instructions replaced Chapter 4 in the Measurement Instructions VMR 1-99.
-1 January 2014 The instructions may be applied in accordance with the decision of the SDC Board.
+The instruction replaced Chapter 4 in the Measurement Instructions VMR 1-99.
+1 January 2014 The instructions may be applied in accordance with the decision of the - ,, SDC Board.
 The instructions are introduced after decisions made in each measuring company.
 Title change from "Measurement Instructions for Pulpwood" to "Quality Requirements for Pulpwood".
 The section "Quantity determination" is moved to other instruction documents.
-1 January 2016 Addition: The measured assortment, such as hardwood pulpwood, may be divided according to tree species or species groups.
+1 January 2016 Addition: l january 2010 The measured assortment, such as hardwood pulpwood, may be divided according to tree species or species groups.
 Basic requirement to inform those concerned in the event of suspicion that a delivery of imported roundwood contains toxins or radioactivity Logs may not be impregnated, painted, processed or used for long periods for other purposes.
 Minimum length of 270 cm for varying lengths in VMF Nord The concept of "satisfactorily fresh" is deleted.
 The component tree species for spruce pulpwood is changed to include Sitka spruce on agreement.
 1 August 2016 Title changed from "SDC Instructions" to "Swedish Instructions".
-1 January 2017 Section 2.3: Text correction, "length of branch is less than" Chapter 4: Updated titles for results of checked measurements.
-1 January 2019 VMF Syd, VMF Qbera, VMF Nord and SDC merged to form Biometria 1 August 2019 Grading quality classes of stacks called Prima and Sekunda.
+1 January 2017 Section 2.3: Text correction, "length of branch is less than" 1 January 2017 Chapter 4: Updated titles for results of checked measurements.
+1 Ionuary 2010 VMF Syd, VMF Qbera, VMF Nord and SDC merged to form Biometria 1 January 2019 1 August 2019 Grading quality classes of stacks called Prima and Sekunda.
 Measurement Instruction and Application Guideline combined into one document.
 Includes appendices 2 and 4.
 Minimum length of 290 cm for varying lengths throughout the country Same limit for branch stub/crook height, 16 cm, for all pulpwood assortments.
 The limit on the permitted amount of forest rot in an individual log is deleted.
 Changed definition of dry log.
 Appendices added.
-Use of Assortment Code 16 4.7 Summary of agreement-based regulations 1 January 2020 Section 2.2: Definition of "thick pulpwood".
-More precise information about assortments 18 and 19 in Appendix 1.
-1.0.1.0000 Appendix 5 added.
-1 October 2020 Title changed to "Swedish regulations" Figure 1 adjusted.
+Use of Assortment Code 16 Summary of agreement-based regulations 1 January 2020 Section 2.2: Definition of "thick pulpwood".
+1 January 2020 More precise information about assortments 18 and 19 in Appendix 1.
+1 Oatabar 2020 Appendix 5 added.
+1 October 2020 Title changed to "Swedish regulations" 1 Appl 2024 Figure 1 adjusted.
 1 April 2021 Chapter 2.2.
 Buttress where biggest diameter is more than three times the lowest diameter is equated with delimbing errors.
 Chapter 2.3.
 To be considered a fork, the fork limb must be at least half 4.4.
-13.0000 the main stem's diameter under bark.
+'1.0000 the main stem's diameter under bark.
 1 April 2022 Figure 2 added.